|Values are valid only on day of printing.|

-Serum gadolinium concentration will be elevated if the specimen is drawn <96 hours of administration of gadolinium-containing contrast media.
+Serum gadolinium concentration may be elevated if the specimen is drawn <96 hours of administration of gadolinium-containing contrast media.
 This elevation is due to residual gadolinium present from contrast media infusion.
-Elevated gadolinium in a specimen drawn <96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis.
+Elevated serum gadolinium in a specimen drawn <96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis.

 1. Othersen JB, Maize JC, Woolson RF, Budisavljevic MN: Nephrogenic systemic fibrosis after exposure to gadolinium in patients with renal failure.
 Nephrol Dial Transplant 2007;22:3179-3185

 2. Perazella MA: Nephrogenic systemic fibrosis, kidney disease, and gadolinium: is there a link?
 Clin J Am Soc Nephrol 2007;2:200-202

 3. Leung N, Pittelkow M, Lee CU, et al: Chelation of gadolinium with deferoxamine in a patient with nephrogenic systemic fibrosis.
 NDT Plus 2009;2:309-311

 4. Christensen KN, Lee CU, Hanley MM, et al: Quantification of gadolinium in fresh skin and serum samples from patients with nephrogenic systemic fibrosis.
 J Am Acad Dermat 2011;64(1):91-96

 5. Girardi M, Kay J, Elston DM, et al: Nephrogenic systemic fibrosis: Clinicopathological definition and workup recommendations.
 J Am Acad Dermatol 2011;65:1095-1106